 Sec.
 951. (1) The funds appropriated in part 1 for the competitive grant assistance program are to be used for assistance grants to cities, villages, townships, counties, school districts, and intermediate school districts to offset the costs associated with mergers, interlocal agreements, and cooperative efforts for those cities, villages, townships, counties, school districts, and intermediate school districts that elect to combine government operations.
-For a school district or intermediate school district to qualify for grant funding under this section, the school district or intermediate school district must combine operations with a city, village, township, or county.
-However, a city, village, township, county, school district, or intermediate school district is not eligible to receive funding under this section if the city, village, township, county, school district, or intermediate school district receives a grant from the competitive grant assistance program under the state school aid act, 1979 PA 94, MCL 388.1601 to 388.1896.
+For a school district or intermediate school district or under this section, the school district or intermediate school district must combine operations with a city, village, township, or county.
+However, a city, village, township, county, school district, or intermediate school district receives funding under this section if the city, village, township, county, school district, or intermediate school district receives a grant from the competitive grant assistance program under the state school aid act, 1979 PA 94, MCL 388.1601 to 388.1896.
 The department of treasury shall develop an application process and method of grant distribution.